What Business Licenses & Permits are Needed in Arkansas?

 Businesses purchasing merchandise to resell will usually want to obtain an Exemption Certificate in order to not pay for merchandise that is being resold to customers.

 A variety of occupations and professions in the are regulated and need to be registered before offering certain services.
-A few common professions that require in Illinois include; barbers, landscape contractors, tattoo artists, septic tank cleaners, home inspectors and many more.
-Additional information, fees and requirements for professions are available from the Division of Workforce Services.
+A few common professions that require in Arkansas include; barbers, landscape contractors, tattoo artists, septic tank cleaners, home inspectors, and many more.
+Additional information, fees, and requirements for professions are available from the Division of Workforce Services.

 Restaurant & Food Service

-Any businesses working with food such as food producers, restaurants, caterers, food trucks, convenience stores, and bed and breakfasts, must have their kitchen plans approved before opening.
-Learn more by contacting the the of Health or the county sanitarian.
+Any businesses working with food such as food producers, restaurants, caterers, food trucks, convenience stores, and bed and breakfasts must have their kitchen plans approved before opening.
+Learn more by contacting the of Health or the county sanitarian.

 Alcohol & Tobacco